Walter Scott, Jr. College of Engineering

 Application Guide and Admissions Requirements

-Students applying to the Department of Mechanical Engineering Graduate Program will submit their online application via the CSU Graduate School web page, along with a $60 non-refundable application fee for domestic students or $70 fee for international students.
+Students applying to graduate programs offered by the Department of Mechanical Engineering will submit their online application via the CSU Graduate School web page, along with any applicable fees, test scores, transcripts, and other documentation.

 The information below will help guide you through the process with details specific to our department.